aliireza/ddio-bench/TESTBED.md

 ## Fastclick

 We use [Fastclick][fastclick-repo] to generate and process packets.
 To build Fastclick, you can run the following commands.
 We have implemented a new element for Fastclick, called [DDIOTune][ddiotune-element], to enable/disable/tune DDIO.
-To use this element, you have to compile fastclick with `--enable-research` flag and install `libpci`.
+To use this element, you have to compile Fastclick with `--enable-research` flag and install `libpci`.

 ```bash
 git clone git@github.com:tbarbette/fastclick.git